Create your own calculated metrics

 Calculated metrics in Piwik PRO

 9. Add a formula for your calculated metric using existing metrics from the list.
-You can use the following operators: +-/*.
+You can use the following operators: +-/ and *.

 Calculated metrics in Piwik PRO

-10. On the list, you’ll also find dimensions that can be transferred into metrics.
-Click a dimension to view available metrics.
+10. The list also includes dimensions that can be converted to metrics.
+Click a dimension to see the available metrics.

 Calculated metrics in Piwik PRO

-Note: Only the listed transformations are avaliable.
-It’s not possible yet to use your own transformations.
+Note: Only the listed transformations are available.
+It’s not yet possible to use your own transformations.

-11. When your formula is ready, click Validate to check if the new metric is calculated correctly.
+11. Once the formula is ready, click Validate to verify that the new metric is calculated correctly.

 Calculated metrics in Piwik PRO

-12. In Formatting, pick a formatting type for the new metric.
-For example, Percentage.
+12. In Formatting, select a formatting type for the new metric.

 Calculated metrics in Piwik PRO

-13. Optionally, in Display settings, decide to show or hide percentage of total in reports.
+13. (Optional) In Display settings, choose whether to show or hide the percentage of the total in reports.

 Calculated metrics in Piwik PRO